XuemeiGu/MelvinPython/README.md

     SimpleHOMExample.nb
     SimpleHOMExample.py
 ```
-These program show how to work with quantum states, and how the symbolic transformations work.
+* The SimpleHOMExample program shows how to work with quantum states, and how the symbolic transformations work.

 ```
     CalcSRV.nb